SAAFISalwa/psc-ns3/src/psc/doc/source/psc-design.rst

 3) an energy consumption model for flying a (single/multi)rotor unmanned aerial vehicle (UAV).
 4) a new HTTP application.

 There is no support for legacy public safety communications such as land mobile radio system (LMRS).
-While IPv4 has been the main focus of development, some of the LTE sidelink example programs now feature an option to use IPv6.
+While LTE sidelink supports both IPv4 and IPv6, the UE-to-Network Relay feature only supports IPv6.

 Future extensions to this module or other related modules such as LTE are planned for the following features:

 1) support for on-network modes of MCPTT, and possibly other public safety applications.
-2) UE-to-network relay.
-3) public safety scenario support code and example programs.
+2) public safety scenario support code and example programs.

 ---------------
 Acknowledgments